jwiegley/use-package/README.md

 actually loaded (by using one of these commands), `moccur-edit` is also loaded, to allow editing of the `moccur` buffer.

-If you autoload no-interactive function, please use `:autoload`.
+If you autoload non-interactive function, please use `:autoload`.

 ```elisp
 (use-package org-crypt